 So, why is ICMP important?

 Ashiq Muhammed, a B.Tech 3rd year student from Delhi, asked, "What is the importance of ICMP in a network?"
+He is preparing for SSC Scientific Assistant (CS) examination.

 Let me answer Ashiq in this section.
 The primary reason for the importance of ICMP is its error reporting and the support for ping and tracert.